Timeline of major events

 From A Wiki of Ice and Fire

-All dates are in relation to the Landing of Aegon the Conqueror, using negative numbers for events before Aegon's Landing.
+All dates are in relation to the Conquest of Aegon the Conqueror, using negative numbers for events before Aegon's Conquest.
 Note, that 'ca' is an abbreviation for the Latin word 'circa', meaning around, or approximately.

-The First Men are more numerous, larger, stronger, and more technologically advanced than the children, who try to resist the invaders using their magic.
+The First Men are more numerous, larger, stronger, and more technologically advanced than the children, who try to resist the invaders using their magic and obsidian weapons.
 It proves unsuccessful, however: the First Men gradually push deeper and deeper into Westeros, establishing hundreds of petty kingdoms.

 |ca.-10,000|| Age of Heroes: An era during the history of Westeros, which would be named so later for the great men and women who live in the years of peace and prosperity following the forging of the Pact.
 The Pact endures for nearly four thousand years, and in that time, the children of the forest and the First Men grow closer.
 In time, the First Men set aside many of their cultural differences to embrace the ways and customs of the children of the forest.
 With the exception of the Drowned God of the Iron Islands and the Lady of the Waves and Lord of the Skies of the Three Sisters, the gods of the children become those of the First Men.

 Many of the noble houses of Westeros today trace their lineage back to the Age of Heroes.
-This was the time when grand historical figures are said to have lived, such as Brandon the Builder, founder of House Stark; Lann the Clever, who winkled Casterly Rock from the Casterlys, founder of House Lannister; or Garth Greenhand, founder of House Gardener of the Reach.
-Also during this era the Storm Kings arise in the stormlands: a line with figures such as the founding Durran, supposed builder of Storm's End, first king of the Iron Islands; and the Grey King.
+This was the time when grand historical figures are said to have lived, such as Brandon the Builder, founder of House Stark; Lann the Clever, founder of House Lannister, who winkled Casterly Rock from the Casterlys; or Garth Greenhand, founder of House Gardener of the Reach.
+Also during this era the Storm Kings arise in the stormlands: a line with figures such as the founding Durran, supposed builder of Storm's End; and the Grey King, first king of the Iron Islands.

 |ca.-8,000||The Long Night: In this time, night seems to last for a generation, and the longest, coldest and darkest winter descends on Westeros.
 The ice spreads down from the north, and under the cover of darkness, the Others invade Westeros from the uttermost north, marching, killing and raising up the dead to be their servants in unlife and nearly destroying all men in Westeros.
 The Long Night comes to an end with the Battle for the Dawn.
 The children and the First Men unite to defeat the Others with dragonglass weapons, with the Night's Watch pushing them back into the frozen reaches of the Far North.
 Legendary figures from this time include the last hero and Azor Ahai, who wields a great sword of fire, Lightbringer.|

-The Night's King: Not long after the Wall is complete, the thirteenth Lord Commander of the Night's Watch betrays his oath.
-He is seduced by a wight woman from beyond the Wall: declares himself the Night's King and rises in rebellion with the Watch as his personal army.
-During the dark years of his reign, horrific atrocities are committed, of which tales would be told in the North even after several millenia.
+The Night's King: Not long after the Wall is complete, the thirteenth Lord Commander of the Night's Watch breaks his oath.
+He is seduced by an Other woman from beyond the Wall, declares himself the Night's King, and rises in rebellion with the Watch as his personal army.
+During the dark years of his reign, horrific atrocities are committed, of which tales would be told in the North even after several millennia.
 The Starks of Winterfell and the King-beyond-the-Wall, Joramun, join forces to defeat the Night's King and thus restore honor to the Watch.
 This is the same Joramun who also finds the Horn of Winter, which he is said to use to awaken giants from the earth.

 The Andal Invasion: The Andals cross the narrow sea and make landfall on its eastern shore at the Fingers, on what would one day become the Vale of Arryn.
 They come under the banner of the Faith of the Seven, with seven-pointed stars carved into their chests, wielding weapons of steel.
 They fight both the First Men and the children of the forest, sweeping the land much like the First Men did thousands of years before.
 When the Andals crossed the narrow sea from Essos is disputed; some sources indicate six thousand years ago, the True History states it was four thousand years ago, and some maesters claim it was two thousand years ago.